chtnnh/qindia-qbi/_posts/2022-12-14-introduction-to-quantum-computing.md

 # Why do we need Quantum Computing ?

-Now the question arises, why do we need Quantum Computing?
+Now the question arises, why do we need Quantum Computing ?
 We will now look further into this.

 Quantum Computing is gradually becoming a subject of interest among researchers and technology enthusiasts.
 This is because it has to potential to lead us to breakthroughs in drug discovery, cybersecurity, cryptography, fundamental physics, transport, finance.